-A global leader in business education.
+A global leader in business education

-UNI Business has built a record of excellence and a culture of achievement with faculty who are committed to students' success.
+Wilson College of Business has built a record of excellence and a culture of achievement with faculty who are committed to students' success.
 The quality of our business program may be reflected in the success stories of our students and alumni, but it’s our ‘ready for business’ mantra that continues to be the foundation of our success.

-Since its inception in 1916, the AACSB has become an internationally-known, long-standing accreditation program that has challenged business colleges around the globe to continually innovate and improve the education of their students.
+Since its inception in 1916, the AACSB has become an internationally known, long-standing accreditation program that has challenged business colleges around the globe to continually innovate and improve the education of their students.
 It is widely recognized as the most respected accreditation that business schools can earn.

 A Best Business School

-The Princeton Review has ranked UNI Business as “A Best Business School” for over a decade because of our commitment to academics, student life, career and placement, specifically in our MBA program.
+The Princeton Review has ranked Wilson College of Business as “A Best Business School” for over a decade because of our commitment to academics, student life, career and placement, specifically in our MBA program.
 What makes this award special is that the rankings are voted on by real students.
 According to the Princeton Review, they survey students periodically and ask them to provide information such as, "About Yourself," "Your School's Academics/Administration," "Students" and "Life at Your School."